 - ✓ All Other New & Replacement Equipment Expenditures for major permanent structural alterations and the initial or additional installation of heating and ventilating, electrical systems, plumbing systems, fire & protection, and their service systems in existing buildings.
 Normally this category contains small items that are not covered by the \$1.3M annually dedicated Permanent Improvement levy.
 However in FY2019/20, the Board of Education deemed improvements to Millridge Elementary essential to the All-Access learning initiative and dedicated \$2.0M from the strategic reserves to repurpose & reprogram space.
 This project was completed in the fall 2021. - ✓ New & Replacement Computer Equipment Has largely been removed from the operating budget and is now handled via an annual dedicated \$800K from a permanent improvement levy.
 In discussions with the Technology Director, there are sufficient funds to handle the replacement cycles for all student handheld learning devices and for infrastructure components.
 We will need to evaluate any other technology deployed for staff and determine how to replace. - ✓ New & Replacement Instructional Equipment Normally this category provides support in areas that support instruction or district operations and it is not intended that the operating fund will pay for the 1:1 handheld learning device initiative.
 However, in the spring of 2020, the Board of Education agreed with the District Administrative Team that uncertainty involving in-person learning due to the COVID-19 pandemic required an accelerated purchase of technology for both students and staff.
-Therefore, \$700K of strategic cash reserves in FY2019/20 and \$150K in FY2020/21 were used to accelerate the program for students and to provide handheld learning devices for certified and classified staff.
-It is assumed that beginning in FY2022/23 that this category will return to "normal" levels and has been trended according to current program expectations and historical trends.

-- ✓ Replacement Vehicles & Buses In an effort to keep pace with its bus and vehicle fleet replacement schedules, the District has utilized unspent budget values from other operating categories.
-In FY2019/20 purchased cameras for its busses.
+Therefore, \$150K of strategic cash reserves FY2020/21 were used to accelerate the program for students and to provide handheld learning devices for certified and classified staff.
+In all forecasted periods, the baseline budget level has returned to normal and is trended according to current program expectations and historical trends. - ✓ Replacement Vehicles & Buses In an effort to keep pace with its bus and vehicle fleet replacement schedules, the District has utilized unspent budget values from other operating categories.
 In FY2020/21 the District purchased 3 busses to support its annual bus replacement effort and in FY2021/22 purchased a new pick-up to plow snow net of a trade-in.
 In FY2022/23 and thereafter, no expenditures are assumed. - ✓ All future bus and vehicle-related purchases, technology equipment, etc. or any asset having a useful life of 5-years or more and improving a District fixed asset or personal property qualifies as permanent improvement offset and is included accordingly as part of the District's 5-year capital plan.
 This is consistent with commentary included in specific categories of purchased services, supplies, and now equipment.

-The table & graph below provide a statistical & visual comparison of this category.
+The table & graph below provide a statistica 1 & visual comparison of this category.